Blue Carbon Conservation

 Blue carbon is a term for coastal wetlands that store carbon, this includes mangroves, seagrass and tidal marsh.
 Mangrove ecosystems are valuable and provide many ecosystem services such as effective carbon storage for climate mitigation.
 Studies show four to five times higher carbon sequestration of mangroves compared to terrestrial forest!
 Yet, globally we are losing between 0.2 to 0.7% annually.

 Currently, our project is restoring mangrove forest in abandoned fishponds and other restoration sites in the country together with the community and local government units.
-Please follow us on our journey as a Restoration Steward.
+Please follow us on our journey as a Restoration Steward of the Global Landscapes Forum.

 Coral Reef Monitoring